The Need for 360 Degree Performance Appraisal Process

 5. Pilot the Survey

-Testing the survey on a small group of people is the best way to know the long-term implications of 360 degree appraisal for the organization.
+Testing the survey on a small group of people is the best way to know the long-term implications of 360 degree performance appraisal method for the organization.
 This will be a chance to figure out the loopholes in the system which can then be improved before actually rolling out the survey at all job levels.
-As knowing the kind of water one is going to dive in enables swimmers to prepare better, understanding the impact of 360 appraisals on employees helps employers in taking better employee decisions.
+As knowing the kind of water one is going to dive in enables swimmers to prepare better, understanding the impact of 360 performance reviews on employees helps employers in taking better employee decisions.

 6. Keep the Feedback Anonymous